How to Root Plumeria Cuttings

 - Check the cuttings every week.

-- If the cutting seems to get dehydrated or shows wrinkles, then you should lightly mist every day until the wrinkles are gone or at least minimized (NOT WATER) Watering a rooting cutting to much will cause rot.
+- If the cutting seems to get dehydrated or shows wrinkles, then you should lightly mist every day until the wrinkles are gone or at least minimized watering, too much water on a rooting cutting will cause rot.

 - When your cutting has 3 to 4 full sized leaves your cutting typically will have roots.
 The more the leaves the more roots.

 - Fertilizing by misting the new leaves is a good idea.
 Use 1/2 strength for first time and spray early or late in the day, but not in full sun.